d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ```

 Each parameter has a data type, such as `float` (for `learning_rate`) or `int` (for `batch_size`), as well as a closed bounded range
-(lower and upper bounds).
-Some positive parameters (such as `learning_rate`) are best represented on a logarithmic scale
+(i.e., lower and upper bounds).
+Some positive parameters, such as `learning_rate`, are best represented on a logarithmic scale
-(optimal values can differ by orders of magnitude), while others (such as  `batch size`) come with linear scale.
+as optimal values can differ by several orders of magnitude, while others, such as  `batch size`, come with linear scale.
 Another way to define hyperparameter types is as bounded distributions, typically uniform or loguniform.
-Methods driven by random search sample independent values from these distributions for every search decision.
+Methods driven by random search sample independent values from these distributions for every search decision. *CA: search decision has not been defined.
+Should we get rid of this last sentence?*

 One data type missing from our running example is `categorical`.
 For example, we could extend it by
 `"activation": choice(['ReLU', 'LeakyReLU', 'Softplus'])`, in order to specify the
 non-linear activation functions.
-This data type is for finite parameters, whose values have no ordering or distance
+This data type is for discrete parameters, whose values have no ordering or distance
 relations with each other.

 It is tempting to try and "simplify" an HPO problem by turning numerical into categorical parameters.
 For example, why not specify